4K Ultra HD Blu-Ray's - What you need to know

 Will Ultra Blu-Ray Players play standard Blu-Rays?

-Yes they will be backward compatible, but the standard does not say that 3D Blu-ray support is required, so this will be up to each manufacturer to make a decision if they will support current 3D Blu-Rays.
+Yes they will be backwards compatible, but the standard does not say that 3D Blu-ray support is required, so this will be up to each manufacturer to make a decision if they will support current 3D Blu-Rays.
 We could see no reason why thy would choose not to support them tho at this stage.

 Can I play an Ultra HD Blu-Ray on my 1080p HD TV?